Festo-se/cyclonedx-editor-validator/docs/available_commands.md

   * *externalReferences* of type *vcs*
 * Generates a *bom-ref* for components which don't have one, yet.
 The *bom-ref* will be a GUID.

+### Copy license texts from files

+The programm can copy the text describing a license from specific file in the SBOM, if a license name is given and no id can be assigned.

+This is done by submitting the path to a folder containing txt-files with the license text via the command `--license-path`.
+If a license with name X and no matching id is found, the program will search in the provided folder for the file X.txt and copy its context in the `text` field.
+The txt-files in the folder must follow the naming convention name.txt, for example MIT.txt.

+    cdx-ev amend bom.json" --license-path=C:\Documents\licenses

+If a `text` field already exists, its content will be replaced.

 ## merge

 This command requires at least two input files, but can accept an arbitrary number.